jamilbk/modernbedou.in/_posts/2014-08-04-i'm-building-a-tiny-hacker-house.markdown

 face-to-face.
 For the former, what could be more ideal than an office at the beach, in the forest, or on a snow-covered mountain?

 So I'm building a tiny hacker house.
-I've completed the structural design and placed all the major living spaces.
 The next post will detail the structural design and living systems.